One-shot rates for entanglement manipulation under non-entangling maps: Notation and Definitions

 Finally, the smooth min-relative entropy of entanglement of $\rho \in {\cal D}({\cal H})$ is defined as \be {E}_{\min}^\eps (\rho) := \max_{0 \leq A \leq \id \atop{\tr(A \rho) \geq 1 - \eps}} \min_{\sigma \in {\cal S}} \left(- \log \tr(A \sigma) \right). \ee \end{definition}

 We note that the definition of ${E}_{\min}^\eps(\rho)$ which we use in this paper is different from the one introduced in \cite{nd2}, where the smoothing was performed over an $\eps$-ball around the state $\rho$, in analogy with the smooth version of ${E}_{\max}^\eps(\rho)$ given above.
-The justification of this new definition arises from the fact that the expression for the min-relative entropy of entanglement of a state $\rho$ involves the projection onto its support, but the support of an operator in an $\eps$-ball around $\rho$ may be very different from that of the support of $\rho$ itself.
-So, in defining ${E}_{\min}^\eps (\rho)$, instead of replacing $\Pi_\rho$ by the projection onto the support of an operator in the $\eps$-ball around $\rho$, it is meaningful to replace $\Pi_\rho$ itself by an operator $0\le A\le I$, which almost projects onto the support of $\rho$.

 Note also that while this new smoothing is a priori inequivalent to the one in \cite{nd2}, it is equivalent to the ``operator-smoothing'' introduced in \cite{buscemidatta}, which, in addition, gives rise to a continuous family of smoothed relative R\'enyi entropies.